remotion-dev/remotion/packages/docs/docs/lambda/examplesetupwithoutiamuser.md

 ---
-image: /generated/articles-docs-lambda-serverlesslambdasetup.png
-id: serverlesslambdasetup
+id: examplesetupwithoutiamuser
-title: Serverless lambda setup
+title: Example setup without IAM user
-slug: /lambda/serverless-lambdas-setup
+slug: /lambda/example-setup-without-iam-user
 crumb: "Lambda"

 ---
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This is a follow up write up for a serverless function from [lamdbda permissions](/docs/lambda/lambda-role-permissions).
+This is a follow up write up for the serverless function from [using lambda without IAM user](/docs/lambda/using-lambda-without-iam-user).

 ### Prequisites
 - Make sure that you're local AWS profile is able to deploy to AWS.